vincent-barilla/Mood-Mapper-Beta/README.md

 II.
 Concerns About Twitter Stream Usage Limits

   Note that I customize the get request (the stream) to Twitter for each user.
 This is not a good solution, according to Twitter.
-It may, in fact, block apps that make too many connections from the same IP address.
+Twitter may, in fact, block apps that make too many connections from the same IP address.

   That's a big limitation to the streaming mode of my app.
 Luckily, Twitter is developing something that would solve this problem perfectly: Twitter's Site Streaming API is currently in closed beta, but,